Anandabhairavi

 It is a sampoorna rāgam – rāgam having all 7 swarams, but it is not a melakarta rāgam, as it has vakra prayogam (zig-zag notes in scale) and uses anya swaram (external note) in comparison with its parent rāgam.
 The anya swaram is the usage of shuddha dhaivatham (D1) in some phrases of the rāgam.

 Anandabhairavi ragam is also a bhashanga rāgam, since it uses more than one anya swaram.
 Anya swaram of a rāgam is the swaram which does not belong to the arohana or avarohana of its melakarta (parent rāgam), but it is sung in prayogams (phrases used in raga alapana, kalpanaswarams).
 It is also classified as a "rakti" raga(a raga of high melodic content).

 Swara phrases

 The three anya swarams of Anandabhairavi are antara gandharam (G3), suddha dhaivatam (D1) and kakali nishadham (N3).
 All of these anya swaras occur only in prayogas (not in arohana avarohana).
 "G3" occurs in "ma pa ma ga ga ma", and "D1" occurs in "ga ma pa da".
 Subtler than the first two, "N3" occurs in "sa da ni sa."

 It is said that Tyagaraja and Muthuswami Dikshitar do not use any of the anya swarams in their compositions.

 Anandabhairavi also has unique swara patterns both in manodharma (impromptu improvisations by performer) and in its compositions.
 The popular patterns are "sa ga ga ma", "sa pa", and "sa ga ma pa".
 The musician isn't allowed to stay long on nishadam, this characteristic distinguishes it from Reetigowla.
 Few allied ragas (similar) to this are Reetigowla and Huseni.

 Popular compositions

+Anandabhairavi is one of the favourite ragams of Syama Sastri.
+He is said to have made this a popular rāgam and also to have given the present form for this rāgam.
+More or less Anandabhairavi's synonym is "Marivere gati" by Syama Sastri.
+In "Mariverae" and in "O Jagadhamba" Syama Sastri uses the anya swara "ga(2)".

+Musicologist N. Mammathu identifies the song Yaadhum Oore from the album Sandham: Symphony Meets Classical Tamil by composer Raleigh Rajan as a defining illustration of Anandabhairavi, because it explores a wide range of phrases, rules, and exceptions characteristic of the ragam.